 Scroll down for the printable card for this Instant Pot steamed carrots recipe, or read on for all the details.

-How to steam carrots in an Instant Pot PERFECTLY
+How to steam carrots in the Instant Pot

 - Cut the carrots to the right size.
 Cut the carrots into sticks approx. 2 inches long, by 1 inch wide, and around ½-inch thick.
 Or you could cut them into slices ¼-inch thick.
 Baby carrots do not need to be cut, though if there are any particularly large ones you could cut them in half lengthways.
 The carrots need to be the right size to ensure that they get perfectly steamed.